Investing Fees could cost you your early retirement!

 If you are not investing by yourself, you will probably want to use a Robo-Advisor.
 For this, you will pay a management fee each year.

-The price of a Robo-advisor is not the only criteria you should use.
+The price of a Robo-advisor is not the only criterion you should use.
 However, it is a very important one.
 As we saw before, the difference in returns is quite significant.

 So make sure you are choosing a Robo-advisor with reasonable fees.
 I have talked about several Robo-advisors in Switzerland.
 They are not cheap by any means.
 But there are some more reasonable than others.